LaureiVarju/PARM/README.md

 - [X] Install the AWS CLI and fix PATH variables
 - [X] Setup AWS short-term credentials
 - [X] Bootstrap with CDK
-- [ ] set the handler to the function in your code that should be invoked when the Lambda function is triggered
+- [ ] setup the AWS Lambda handler function in the code
 - [X] setup a webhook in the server
 - [X] abstract away environment variables
 - [ ] Get Current Code hosted and running in AWS Lambda